- Explore Killarney National Park, one of Ireland’s most beautiful parks

 - The services of experienced and knowledgeable guides a various stages in the trip as stated in the itinerary (marked G)

 - Suggestions of self guided activities as stated in the itinerary

 - Recommended stops, hikes and points of interest along the way

 This trip includes all accommodation, some guiding and activities as well as breakfast.
 It does not include drinks or any gratuities you may choose to leave.

 At your Own Pace

 Discovery journeys are self-drive with personal activity experiences tailored to your own personal activity level.
 They allow you to discover Ireland with one-to-one meet ups with local guides and experts who can lead you through activities and hikes at you own pace.
 They also include overnight stops at the very best local 4 and 5 star accommodations.
 For the days you are self-guided, we will provide you with suggestions of places to stop, eat and things to see along with maps and directions.

-This self drive trip is graded Deluxe, meaning you can expect 4* and 5* hotels.
+This self drive trip is graded Deluxe, meaning you can expect 4* and 5* boutique hotels, castles, manors and deluxe guesthouses.
 Accommodations have been carefully chosen for their excellent location, services, amenities and comfort.

 This itinerary is designed to start and finish at Dublin or Shannon Airport or to be joined up with our other self-drive trips such as Connemara, Dingle & the Cliffs of Moher or Ireland’s Ancient East.
 Detailed driving directions during the trip will be provided as part of your information pack.

 From Cork’s hidden inlets to a unique foraging expedition on the Ring of Kerry to the wilds of the Beara Peninsula and a paradisal garden, this trip explores the secrets of Ireland’s beloved southwest regions of West Cork and Kerry on the Wild Atlantic Way.